 - Chinatown in Victoria, British Columbia.
-Second oldest authentic Chinese quarter in North America after San Francisco (United States), developed since the middle of 19th century.
+Second oldest authentic Chinese quarter in North America after San Francisco (United States), developed since the middle of the 19th century.

 - Old Quebec - Quebec.
-Former centre of French power in North America, developed as city in 18th century.
+Former centre of French power in North America, developed as city in the 18th century.
 One of the most authentic old towns in North America, once enclosed by defense wall.
 Two gates and major part of defensive wall still exist.